- SELLING RESOURCES -

 Title company Florida Title & Guarantee Agency has a decent summary of what you'll see from the title company during the closing period.
 A pdf they created is linked below.

 - CLOSING ITEMS -

-These are items that will take place during the closing period.
+These are the things that will take place during the closing period.
 They will be paid by the seller, but the cost can be paid from the money you make on the home sale.
-No money will come out of the sellers' pocket unless the seller is underwater.
+No money will come out of the seller's pocket unless the seller is underwater.